|

 Conks are woody, shelf-like structures produced by some fungi.
-These fruiting bodies are often seen on trees and they can indicate fungal diseases, such as canker rot or butt rot.
+These fruiting bodies are often seen on trees and can indicate fungal diseases, such as canker rot or butt rot.
 Polypores Conks are the reproductive form of a large group of fungi known as polypores.
-Polypores are mostly found in the bark, trunks, and branches of trees, though some are found in the soil.
-Polypores play major roles in the decomposition of wood, so their presence often indicates decay.
-Polypores are also important in nutrient cycling, so they aren’t all bad.
-This is a large, diverse group but they all have conks in common.
-The conk clan This group is defined, not by genetics, but by growth behavior, so it is very diverse.
+Polypores are found in the bark, trunks, and branches of trees, though some are in the soil.
+Polypores are the primary players in wood decomposition, so their presence often indicates decay.
+Polypores are important in nutrient cycling, so they aren’t all bad.
+This group is large and diverse, but they all have conks in common.
+The conk clan This group is defined by how they grow rather than genetics, so it is very diverse.
 The most common types of conks include:

 Jim Maley